frutti93/nix-podman-stacks/README.md

 While most stacks can be activated by setting a single flag, some stacks require setting mandatory values, especially for secrets.
 For managing secrets, projects such as [sops-nix](https://github.com/Mic92/sops-nix) or [agenix](https://github.com/ryantm/agenix) can be used, which allow you to store your secrets along with the configuration inside a single Git repository.

-## 📚 Option Documentation
+## 📔 Option Documentation

-Refer to the [documentation](https://tarow.github.io/nix-podman-stacks/) for a full list of available options.
+Refer to the [documentation](https://tarow.github.io/nix-podman-stacks/book) for a full list of available options.
+There is also an [Option Search](https://tarow.github.io/nix-podman-stacks/search) to easily explore existing options.

 Most stacks will rely or use a few centrally defined variables.
 These include: